-$$z(p) = \sum{k \in p} \frac{x^k(p)}{\sum_k x^k(p)} \left(z_o b_o^k \right), \tag{5}$$ where $\frac{x^k(p)}{\sum_k x(p)}$ gives the share of industry k in the production of each good.
-Table .1 in Appendix summarizes the 32 product categories in our sample ranked according to their complexity.
-Alternative to our complexity measure suitable in a context of the appropriability of knowledge, Nunn (2007) develops a well-known product categorization standard of contract intensity more relevant for studying hold-up problems with suppliers.
-Ma et al. (2010) for example conduct an insightful application of this measure to investigate how judicial quality increases exports among firms for which relationship-specific investments are most important (high contract intensity).10
+same industry heading, it does not relate atypical (or secondary) products.
+In order to compute the skill content embodied in primary and secondary outputs of each industry, we employ a make table for France from 1999 (provided by Eurostat).
+This allows us to derive a precise complexity measure at the product-level, 24 where $\frac{x^k(p)}{\sum_k x(p)}$ gives the share of industry k in the production of each good.
+Table A.1 in Appendix summarizes the 32 product categories in our sample ranked according to their complexity.
+Alternative to our complexity measure suitable in a context of the appropriability of knowledge, ? develops a well-known product categorization standard of contract intensity more relevant for studying hold-up problems with suppliers. ? for example conduct an insightful application of this measure to investigate how judicial quality increases exports among firms for which relationship-specific investments are most important (high contract intensity).
+26